 Gillnets catch low levels of other fish but can unintentionally catch marine mammals, especially harbor porpoise and large cetaceans (whales and dolphins) in the Northeast gillnet fishery.
-Fishermen follow a number of management measures to prevent bycatch in this fishery, including the Harbor Porpoise and Large Whale Take Reduction Plans.
+Fishermen follow a number of management measures to prevent bycatch in this fishery, including those required by the Harbor Porpoise and Large Whale Take Reduction Plans.
 Measures include gear modifications, seasonal closures, and a requirement to have acoustic alarms on nets to prevent harbor porpoises from getting entangled in gillnets.
 At-sea fishery observers monitor bycatch in the groundfish fishery.

-Also, most vessels that actively target groundfish are prohibited from discarding legal-sized groundfish, including cod.
+Most vessels that actively target groundfish are prohibited from discarding legal-sized groundfish, including cod.